AjinkyaSambare/MatchPrediction/readme.md

 ## System Overview

 The system comprises three main components, structured to handle different aspects of the machine learning pipeline:

-1. **Data Processing**: Scripts to clean and prepare data for modeling.
+* Data Processing: Scripts to clean and prepare data for modeling
-2. **Model Training**: Scripts to train and optimize the machine learning model.
+* Model Training: Scripts to train and optimize the machine learning model
-3. **Web Interface**: A user-friendly interface to interact with the model and obtain predictions.
+* Web Interface: A user-friendly interface to interact with the model and obtain predictions

 ## Directory Structure